FoodStandardsAgency/food-gov-uk/docroot/sites/all/modules/custom/og_path_context/README.txt

 ********************************************************************
                      D R U P A L    M O D U L E
 ********************************************************************
-Name: Views Organic Groups From Path Module
+Name: Organic Groups Path Context Module
 Author: Robert Castelo
 Drupal: 7.x
 ********************************************************************
 DESCRIPTION:

-Views argument option to get Organic Groups context (Group ID) from the path of the current page.
+Sets Organic Groups context by checking if the path of the current page matches the path of an OG group node.
+Parts are removed from the end of the path, then re-checked until, a match is found or there are no more path parts.

 ********************************************************************